Ph.D. University of Pennsylvania

 B.A.
 Wellesley College

 I co-edited a collection of essays, Women in the Spanish Novel Today: Reflections of Self in the Works of Three Generations of Writers (McFarland Press).
-My current projects revolve around Hildegart-an advocate for sexual reform during Spain's Second Republic.
+My current projects revolve around Spanish television programs and Hildegart-an advocate for sexual reform during Spain's Second Republic.
 I am constructing a digital archive that recovers and examines Hildegart's writings from Spanish newspapers and journals housed at the Library of Congress and numerous archives in Madrid.
 I am currently preparing a critical edition of Hildegart's ¿Quo vadis, burguesía? and Eduardo de Guzmán's El confidente, two proletariat novels from 1932.

 SPA 101 Elementary Spanish I